 - What motorhome type?

-It’s easy to get carried away by the glamour of motorhomes.
-But, you have some important early decisions to make regarding the exact type and layout of vehicle best suits your needs.
+It’s easy to get carried away by the glamour and sudden popularity of motorhomes.
+But, you have some important early decisions to make regarding the exact body type and motorhome layout to best suits your needs.

-Decide whether you’re after a coachbuilt (including A-class) or van conversion.
+Decide whether you’re after a coachbuilt, an A-class, or van conversion.
 Campervans are different again – essentially, these are smaller vehicles with camping facilities albeit not full washrooms.
 And if you want to go really big there are American coachbuilt or A-class models available.

 Are you touring on your own?
 As a couple?
 With children?
 And what about pets?

-Even aspects such as where you intend to store your vehicle need to be considered – as well as having a bearing on your annual motorhome insurance premium.
+Even aspects such as where you intend to store your motorhome need to be considered – as well as having a bearing on your annual motorhome insurance premium.

 Spending as little as you can on your first motorhome is good advice.
-Certainly, you should always hold back a bit of your budget – to cater for any little emergencies and/or fitting of any accessories you might subsequently feel you really want.
+Certainly, you should always hold back a bit of your budget – to cater for any little emergencies and fitting of any motorhome accessories you might subsequently feel you really want.
 Again, most motorhome dealers have an accessory shop where you can pick up the essentials.